TheDolentCity/jotun/src/content/docs/documents/mechanical-programmatic-analysis-of-auto-mech-infantry-remains.md

 4: Wipe Arcadia Research Station data from computer system.
 ```

 > Pretty basic stuff.
-What I expect for auto-mechs.
+What I expect for Trolls.
 But then why did it run away?
 Someone more intelligent was behind the attack on Earth and the research station, but why haven't any One Earth Federation loyalists claimed responsibility?
 >
 > Conclusion: This enemy is new.
 It's ideals are different.
 Did Earth contain a valuable resource that needed to be acquired or destroyed?
 Seems unlikely that it wouldn't have been discovered.
 Was the decision emotional?
 Possibly.
 The complete obliteration of its citizens seems like an unlikely move by even the most radical imperialists.
 I suspect that whoever this is hated the people of Earth specifically.